 All agents of the university who wish to access the WoS dataset stored on IUNI’s data enclave.

-IUNI has entered into a contract with Thomson Reuters (Scientific) LLC to receive a copy of the ‘Web of Science’ (WoS) dataset which contains over fifty-six million records documenting scholarly research from the end of the nineteenth century up to and including 2013.
-IUNI has been tasked with making this data accessible while simultaneously protecting the proprietary nature of the dataset and honoring the agreement with Thomson Reuters (Scientific) LLC.
+IUNI has entered into a contract with Clarivate Analytics to receive a copy of the ‘Web of Science’ (WoS) dataset that contains over sixty-one million records documenting scholarly research from the end of the nineteenth century up to and including 2015.
+IUNI has been tasked with making this data accessible while simultaneously protecting the proprietary nature of the dataset and honoring the agreement with Clarivate Analytics.
 To this end, the data will be stored on a discrete enclave on a dedicated Data Intensive Node within the Karst computing cluster where access can be managed.
 This document describes the rules Indiana University employees must follow in order to access the WoS dataset.

 The data is accessible via three distinct modes all of which are available on the

 - A relational PostgreSQL database created by parsing the raw XML data

 - A browser based GUI to be developed within the enclave